top of page

 George K. Romoser

-George K. Romoser, co-organizer and co-chairman of the Weimar Conference at the New School, October 1971; Professor of Political Science, University of New Hampshire, and Chairman, Conference Group on German Politics (CGGP).
-His published works include 'The Politics of Uncertainty: The German Resistance Movement,' Social Research (Spring 1964); 'Heidegger and Political Philosophy,' Review of Politics (April 1967).
-He is currently working on a text reader on National Socialism, and an article entitled 'The Politics of Commitment: Left and Right Extremism.'
+George K. Romoser was coorganizer and cochairman of the Weimar Conference at the New School in October 1971, professor of political science at the University of New Hampshire, and the chairman of the Conference Group on German Politics (CGGP).
+His published works include "The Politics of Uncertainty: The German Resistance Movement" (1964) and "Heidegger and Political Philosophy" (1967).
+He is currently working on a text reader on National Socialism and an article titled "The Politics of Commitment: Left and Right Extremism."

-Wilhelm Ropke
+Wilhelm RÖpke

 Wilhelm Röpke (1899–1966) was an economist associated with the Austrian School of economic thought.
 He was a graduate of University of Marburg in 1921 receiving Dr.rer.pol and the Habilitation in 1922.
-He taught at Jena, the Vienna Convention of the German Association for Sociology and became a full professor at his alma mater in Marburg in 1929.
+He taught at Jena, the Vienna Convention of the German Association for Sociology, and became a full professor at his alma mater in Marburg in 1929.
 Röpke taught at Istanbul from 1933 to 1937 after being forced out of his job due his vocal opposition to the Nazis.
 He taught at the Institute of International Studies in Geneva, Switzerland after leaving Istanbul.
 He was a founding member of the Mont Pelerin Society which sought to protect the erosion of liberty.
-Röpke was a huge influence on Chancellor Ludwig Erhard of West Germany who credits Röpke's ideas for the West German post WWII economic turnaround.
+Röpke was a huge influence on Chancellor Ludwig Erhard of West Germany who credits Röpke's ideas for the West German post–WWII economic turnaround.
 Roepke was awarded the Willibald Pirckheimer Medal in 1962.
-Among his notable books is included The Economics of a Free Society (1937).
+Among his notable books is The Economics of a Free Society (1937).

 Amelie Oksenberg Rorty